 Which junior copper stocks have gained the most on the TSXV so far this year?
-Nine months into 2021, CopAur Minerals takes the lead.
+Here are the five top performers by share price.

 Click here to read the previous best junior copper stocks article.